andrew henderson menu

 Education in Portugal

-Private and international schools are available for those seeking specialised curricula.
+Regarding education, both countries offer private and international schools for those seeking specialised curricula.

 That’s a stark difference from the average cost of attending a public university in the United States, which comes in at just over US$27,000 per year for in-state students.